Explicit 27: Eye of the Tiger - Survivor

 19:28

-So I'd like yous to watch us, if possible, real time together
+So I'd like you to watch this, if possible, real time together

 19:32